 Can you guess what the No. 1 infection that people get is?
 If you guessed a urinary tract infection (UTI), you are correct.
-According to the Centers for Disease Control and Prevention (CDC), urinary tract infections are the single most common infection that people contract.
+According to the (CDC), urinary tract infections are the single most common infection that people contract.

 Because they are so common, UTIs have a variety of remedies.
 Their frequent treatment with antibiotics has caused many bacteria to become antibiotic-resistant.
 This is dangerous.
 The more resistant to antibiotics the bacteria in our bodies become, the stronger and more adaptive they get.
 Eventually, antibiotics will stop working.
 This places us at a greater risk for bigger, more threatening infections.

 To combat the risk of antibiotic-resistant bacteria, more people are exploring ways to treat UTIs without using antibiotics, such as with essential oils, dietary supplements, and even baking soda.

 Proponents of the baking soda method for treating a UTI claim that baking soda neutralizes the acid in your urine, which allows your body to take care of the bacteria on its own.
 They also claim that baking soda helps detoxify your kidneys, which stops the infection from spreading there and causing damage.